 The TKN Wireless Indoor Sensor Network Testbed (TWIST) is a multi-platform, hierarchical sensornetwork testbed architecture developed at the Technische Universität Berlin.
 One instance is currently deployed at TUB campus: a total of 204 sensor nodes (102 eyesIFX and 102 Tmote Sky nodes) are distributed in a 3D grid spanning 3 floors of an office building, resulting in more than 1500 m² of instrumented office space.
 Two nodes of each platform are deployed, while the larger ones (~28 m²) have four nodes.
 This setup results in a fairly regular grid deployment pattern with intra node distance of 3m.
 Within the rooms the sensor nodes are attached to the ceiling.
 The TWIST architecture introduces a layer of “super-nodes” (previous figure, right) between the sensor nodes and the testbed server, which manages sensor node reprogramming, configuration or accessing debug information over the serial connection.
 TWIST relies on COTS hardware and fully leverages the features of the USB 2.0 standard.
 The sensor nodes are connected to the super-nodes via USB hubs, which act as concentrators and also provide a power supply management capability.
 This enables active topology control and node fault injection modelling through selective powering on and off of nodes.
 TWIST is currently being extended by mobile robots which can be used for experiments that involve controlled mobility.
 At the end of CREW Year 1 (at the time of the first open call) one mobile robot can be used for local experiments.

-The iMinds w-iLab.t allows flexible testing of the functionality and performance of wireless networking protocols and systems in a time-effective way, by providing hardware and the means to install and configure firmware and software on (a selection of) nodes, schedule automated experiments, and collect, visualize and process results.
+The iMinds w-iLab.t allows flexible testing of the functionality and performance of wireless networking protocols and systems in a time-effective way.
+It provides remote access to hardware that can be remotely controlled and reconfigured, automated experiments can be scheduled, and experimental results can be collected, processed and visualised.
 Thanks to an in-house designed hardware control device, unique features of the testbed include the triggering of repeatable digital or analog I/O events at the sensor nodes, real-time monitoring of the power consumption, and battery capacity emulation.